-Sleep Habits: 6 Tips for a Better Night’s Rest
+Sleep Hygiene: 6 Healthy Habits for a Better Night’s Rest

 Your routines, behaviours, lifestyle and environment play an important role in sleep.
-In this post, I discuss what sleep habits are and six factors that can impact your sleep.
+In this post, I discuss what sleep hygiene is and six sleep habits that can impact your sleep.

-Sleep habits, also commonly referred to as ‘sleep hygiene’, are behaviours that can improve your sleep.
+Sleep hygiene, also referred to as ‘sleep habits’, are behaviours that can improve your sleep.

 They are usually most effective when used alongside other strategies, such as cognitive behavioural therapy for insomnia.